What is a wound infection?

 - Discolouration of tissues both within and at the wound margins.

-- Abnormal smell coming from wound site.
+- Abnormal smell coming from the wound site.

 - Friable, bleeding granulation tissue despite appropriate care and management.